iftheshoefritz/gilded-fritz/README.md

 ## Gilded Rose Distributed setup

 The Tavern is now distributed!
-To take advantages of our awesome new architecture, checkout this repo, then run
+To take advantages of our awesome new architecture (items microservice / API + distributed client), checkout this repo, then run

     > ./startup.sh